You’ve decided to sell your home.

-Which means your photos (and price) will be the first thing home buyers see.
+Which means your photos (and list price) will be the first thing home buyers see.

 A great photographer can make your home look better than it really is.

-You can expect your real estate agent to coordinate the photo shoot.
+Most real estate agents will include professional photos in their marketing plan, so you can expect your agent to coordinate the photo shoot.

 Here’s what you’ll want to do to prepare: